Dylan G. Rassier

 |April 2017||Offshore Profit Shifting and Domestic Productivity Measurement|

-Official statistics display a significant slowdown in U.S. aggregate productivity growth that begins in 2004.
+Beginning in 2004, official statistics display a slowdown in U.S. productivity growth.
 We show how offshore profit shifting by U.S. multinational enterprises affects GDP and, thus, productivity measurement.
-Under international statistical guidelines, profit shifting causes part of U.S. production generated by multinationals to be excluded from official measures of U.S. production.
-Profit shifting has increased significantly since the mid-1990s, resulting in lower measures of U.S. aggregate productivity growth.
-We construct an alternative measure of value added that adjusts for profit shifting.
-The adjustments raise aggregate productivity growth rates by 0.09 percent annually for 1994-2004, 0.24 percent annually for 2004-2008, and lowers annual aggregate productivity ...
+Profit shifting increased in the mid- 1990s, resulting in lower measured productivity growth.
+We construct value added adjusted for profit shifting.
+The adjustments raise aggregate productivity growth rates by 0.09 percent annually for 1994–2004, 0.24 percent annually for 2004–2008, and lower annual aggregate productivity growth rates by 0.09 percent after 2008.
+The adjustments are large in R&D-intensive industries, where value added increases by as much as 8 percent in the mid-2000s.